signalapp/Signal-iOS/SignalServiceKit/protobuf/Backups/README.md

 ## Special considerations when using `Wire`

 `Wire` does not support adding a prefix to type names for namespacing purposes.
-To that end, ensure the names of `message`, `enum`, etc. types in `Backup.proto` (or other protos down the line) are namespaced within the proto itself; for example, prefer `message BackupProtoAccountData` to `message AccountData`.
+To achieve the same result we instead nest all proto types in `Backup.proto` under a top-level `message BackupProto`, such that when they are generated the corresponding Swift types are nested under a generated (empty) `struct BackupProto`.